FormidableLabs/react-native-zephyr/docs/default-handlers.md

 ## Padding

-The padding classes in Style Buddy behave like their respective margin classes, but setting padding properties instead of margin.
+The padding classes in Zephyr behave like their respective margin classes, but setting padding properties instead of margin.
 There are no "negative" padding classes.

 | Prefix | Argument                 | Overridable | Properties Set                | Example           |
 |--------|--------------------------|-------------|-------------------------------|-------------------|